annihilatorrrr/StopWatch/README.md

 # StopWatch
 A featured stopwatch made using golang.

-A setup has been provided to use ( built on windows 8.1 ) can be found in [here](https://github.com/annihilatorrrr/StopWatch/releases).
+A setup has been provided to use ( built on windows 8.1 ) can be found [here](https://github.com/annihilatorrrr/StopWatch/releases).